dienlengoc/umbraco-8-total-coding/README.md

 # Setup Guide

 1. Clone repo or download zip
-2. IMPORTANT: Make sure to Restore Nuget packages as the Umbraco dependencies have not been committed - Right Click on Solution >> Restore Nuget Packages
+2. IMPORTANT: Make sure to Restore Nuget packages as the Umbraco dependencies have not been committed - Open VS >> Right Click on Solution >> Restore Nuget Packages
 3. Run a Clean Solution build
 4. Run solution
     - Possible issue: If you run the application via VS, if you get an exception saying "cant find file \bin\roslyn\csc.exe", Rebuild the solution and try again, eventually it will work